MatsFi/FoxBot/README.md

-# Multi-Economy Discord Bot
+# FFS (Multi-Economy Discord Bot)

 A Discord bot that provides a modular framework for connecting multiple Drip economies within a meta-gaming environment.
-This enables existing Drip economies to expand their project audiance by connecting diverse points economies within a single gaming platform.
+This enables existing Drip economies to expand their project audience by connecting diverse points economies within a single gaming platform.

 The reference target audiance is Thesis (t*) users broadly and Mezo and Acre specifically, as both already integrate Drip